 - to guarantee that the candidate is given reasonable opportunity to defend the thesis;

 - to ensure that it is the candidate alone, and not the supervisor or any other member of the Committee, who defends the thesis; and

 - to protect the candidate from harassment.

-MSc defense Committee
+MSc Thesis Defense Committee

-The MSc Defense Committee’s responsibilities are:
+The MSc Thesis Defense Committee’s responsibilities are:

-- to examine the candidate on the substance and implications of the thesis;
+- To examine the candidate on the substance and implications of the thesis;

-- to assess whether the thesis meets the proper standards of scholarship; and
+- To assess whether the thesis meets the proper standards of scholarship; and

 upon completion of the oral defense, to vote on whether the thesis and its defense are acceptable.

 The MSc Defense Committee consists of those members, approved by the Graduate Coordinator, and will normally include: